antaresproject/docs/docs/modules_development/acl.md

 app('antares.acl')->make('antares/foo')->can('index-action')
 ```

-##Verification at the View's Level
+##Verification At The View's Level

 Verification in a view uses specially prepared twig engine function, as an extension.
 An example of use: